-Paula B. Madoff Age: 52 New York, United States of America
+Paula B. Madoff, New York, United States of America

-Ms. Madoff, Corporate Director, has served as an Advisory Director at Goldman Sachs, a global investment banking, securities and investment management firm, since August, 2017.
-She spent 24 years at Goldman Sachs where she most recently was a Partner and Head of Sales and Distribution for Interest Rate Products and Mortgages from 2006 until her retirement in 2017.
+Ms. Madoff, Corporate Director, has served as an Advisory Director at Goldman Sachs Group, a global investment banking, securities and investment management firm, since August, 2017.
+She spent 25 years at Goldman Sachs where she most recently was a Partner responsible for Interest Rate Products, Derivatives and Mortgages until her retirement in 2017.
 Ms. Madoff also held several additional leadership positions at Goldman Sachs including Co-Chair of the Retirement Committee overseeing 401k and pension plan assets, Chief Executive Officer of Goldman Sachs Mitsui Marine Derivatives Products, L.P., and was a member of its Securities Division Operating Committee and Firmwide New Activity Committee.
 She has 30 years of experience in investing, risk management and capital markets activities.
-Ms. Madoff is a director of Canada Life, Empower Retirement and Putnam.
-She also serves as a director of Tradeweb Markets Inc., KKR Real Estate Finance Trust Inc. and ICE Benchmark Administration, where she is Chair of the ICE LIBOR Oversight Committee.
-Ms. Madoff is a 2018 David Rockefeller Fellow, a member of the Harvard Business School Alumni Board and the Harvard Mennedy School Woman and Public Policy Leadership Board, a director of Hudson River Park Friends and an advisory board member of the NYU Hospital Child Study Center.
+Ms. Madoff is a director of Canada Life, Empower Retirement, Putnam and Power.
+She also serves as a director of Tradeweb Markets Inc., KKR Real Estate Finance Trust Inc., Motive Capital Corp and ICE Benchmark Administration, where she is Chair of the ICE LIBOR Oversight Committee.
+Ms. Madoff is a 2018 David Rockefeller Fellow, a member of the Harvard Business School Alumni Board, a member of the Harvard Kennedy School Woman and Public Policy Leadership Board, and a director of Hudson River Park Friends.
 She received a Masters in Business Administration from Harvard Business School and a Bachelor of Arts degree in Economics from Lafayette College.